bruceravel/demeter/documentation/Athena/examples/data.rst

 We want to select the peak of the first derivative and set that point to 7112 eV.
-We can simply use the currently selected point -- it is quite close to the peak.
+We can simply use the currently selected point |nd| it is quite close to the peak.
 Alternately, we can click the :button:`Select a point,light` button and try to click on the plot, selecting point even closer to the peak.
 To do that, it would be helpful to change the